 A variation with the human vs. zombie concept that is sure to delight kids is to give the “human” participants three tags on their bibs with the aim of finishing the race with all three tags still intact.
 The “zombies” aim is to grab all of the tags off of the humans before they reach the finish line.

-Starting the Fun Run off on the Right Foot with a Great Fun Run Website
+Start the Fun Run Off on the Right Foot with a Great Fun Run Website

 One of the most pivotal parts of a Fun Run fundraiser is making sure that you have the right peer-to-peer fundraising software to help you succeed.
-Choosing a Fun Run software package that will make your Fun Run as professional as it is fun, is easy with us!
-We’ve hosted crowdfunding events since 2006 and were selected to Gartner’s list of 2017 Nonprofit Donor Management Software FrontRunners.
+Choosing a Fun Run software platform that will make your jog-a-thon or run as professional as it is fun, is easy with us!
+We’ve hosted crowdfunding events since 2006 and have all of the features you need to succeed, without breaking the bank.

-Here are some key features of our software for Fun Runs and Walks:
+Here are some key features of our software for fun runs, jog-a-thons and walks:

-- Leaderboards, thermometers and participation graphs that help to motivate your participants
+- Leaderboards and fundraising thermometers that help to motivate your participants

-- Flat-rate and per unit (ie lap or mile) pledges are accepted with our system
+- Flat-rate and per unit (ie lap or mile) pledges are accepted with our Athon system

-- Easy entry of off-line donations or pledges by participants and/or administrators
+- Easy entry of off-line donations and checks

 - Prize management system that offers easy reporting & prize widgets